 - Prep/ Washing – 30 minutes to 2 hours

 Based on the temperature, humidity, and characteristics of the grain, these times will vary slightly.

 Malting does not require anything hi-tech but having control over parameters always helps.
 A bucket for soaking, muslin cloth for germination and an oven for drying is sufficient.
 However, if you plan to standardize it, here is what you need:

-- A microscale (or weighing scale) is highly recommended.
-I use it for computing moisture, grain selection and yield computation.
+- Highly recommend a microscale (or weighing scale).
+I use it for computing moisture, grain selection, and yield computation.

 - A thermometer helps to maintain climate control.